-The School was successful during 2021-2022 in securing Condition Improvement Funding (CIF) for Electrical & Fire Safety Improvements (Phase 2) and Heating Distribution & Associated works .
-These projects were completed in September 2022.
-The School was successful with one of its two bids for 2022-2023 for CIF allocations for Electrical & Fire Safety Improvements (Phase 3).
-This work has now started.
-The School will also be applying for CIF allocations in 2023-2024 for major roofing works and Heating Distribution (Phase 2)
+The School was successful during 2022-2023 in securing Condition Improvement Funding (CIF) for Electrical & Fire Safety Improvements (Phase 3) and Heating Distribution & Associated works.
+These projects were completed by August 2023.
+The School has been unsuccessful with its two bids for 2023-2024 for CIF allocations for Roofing and Heating phase 2.
+This is very concerning for us as the it compromises the safety of the building.
+The windows in the Main Hall are unsafe.